 Supreme Court Ruling Favors Sports Betting

-In a boost for the prospect of commercial sports gambling across the nation, the Supreme Court on Monday struck down a federal law that effectively banned such gambling in most states, boosting the prospect of such betting across the nation.
+The Supreme Court on Monday struck down a federal law that effectively banned commercial sports gambling in most states, boosting the prospect of such betting across the nation.

-The case concerned New Jersey, but it has implications for other states eager to allow and tax sports gambling.
+The case concerned New Jersey, but the court’s decision opened the door for other states that are eager to allow and tax sports gambling.
 Americans are estimated to annually place $150 billion in illegal wagers on sports, and many states seem interested in making such wagers legal and reaping tax revenues from them.

 In 2011, though, as casinos in Atlantic City were losing revenue, voters in New Jersey amended its state constitution to allow sports betting, and the state Legislature soon passed a law authorizing it.
 The four major sports leagues successfully challenged the state law as a violation of the federal one.